miloszsobczak/sharekube/apps/docs/docs/overview.md

 1. **Define and Apply**: User creates a ShareKube CRD specifying resources to copy
 2. **Detection**: The ShareKube operator detects the new CRD
 3. **Resource Copying**: The operator locates and copies specified resources
-4. **Future: Transformation**: Resources are transformed according to rules
+4. **Transformation**: Resources are automatically transformed for compatibility
 5. **Deployment**: Copied resources are deployed to the target namespace
 6. **Lifecycle Management**: The operator tracks the TTL and cleans up resources